shortpatti/aboutme/pages/about.md

  Boulder, CO
  January 2014 to October 2014

-- Built a custom MadCap Flare authoring environment and converted legacy documentation created in Microsoft Word and to maximize content reuse and reduce the cost of creating, managing, and publishing content.
 - Wrote release notes, API guides, user guides, and online help for the support team, field technicians, developers, and customers.
 - Contributed and edited content for white papers, best practice articles, and solution briefs for the cloud storage solution.